DIY Physical Exam Part 1 — How to Check Your Dog’s Vitals

 How to Find a Dog’s Pulse and Heart Rate

-The heart rates that are listed are for healthy dogs at rest in their home, not for animals that are evaluated in a veterinary clinic where higher heart rates might be detected due to excitement, stress of a visit to the clinic, or disease.
+The heart rates that are listed are for healthy dogs at rest in their home, not for animals that are evaluated in a veterinary clinic where higher heart rates might be detected due to excitement, stress of a vet visit, or disease.

 For dogs, a heart rate of 60 to 160 beats per minute (bpm) is normal.
 Relaxed, large breed, or athletic dogs tend to have slower heart rates, while small breed dogs and puppies tend to have higher heart rates.
 This marked variability in heart rate stresses the importance of knowing what is normal for your individual dog.